 A viable pregnancy means that your baby has a heartbeat and is healthy, as far as the ultrasound can tell.

 Did you know that 1 in 4 pregnancies end in miscarriage?
 You may have taken a pregnancy test and received a positive result, however, those tests are only detecting the pregnancy hormones in your body.
-If your ultrasound determines that a fetal heartbeat is non-existent, it could mean that your body is preparing for a miscarriage.
+If your ultrasound examination determines any fetal abnormalities or birth defects are present.
+For example if the ultrasound machine determines that a fetal heartbeat is non-existent, it could mean that your body is preparing for a miscarriage.

 - Location of the Pregnancy